Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 "And God said..."
 Gen. 1:3

 God is a Spirit.
-One of the first things we learn about God is that He speaks.
-In fact, nothing happened until God spoke.
-Words were the instrument that God used to bring into being all that is.
+One of the first things we learn about Him is that He speaks.
+Nothing happened until God spoke.
+Words were the instrument God used to create all that is.
 Words are how God the Spirit operates and communicates.

 God made us in His image.
-He made us as spirit and body.
-We are spirits who live in a house.
-Our body is the home in which our spirits lives.
+We are spirits who live in a house called our body.
 When our body dies, our spirit doesn't die but either goes to heaven or hell [depending on our relationship to Jesus Christ].
-Ultimately our bodies will be resurrected and united again with our spirits.
-Both our physical and spiritual aspects are vital to who we are and neither is to be condemned or treated lightly.
+Ultimately, our bodies will be resurrected and united again with our spirits.
+Both our physical and spiritual aspects are vital to who we are, and neither is to be condemned or treated lightly.

-As spirits we operate the same way that God does.
+As spirits, we operate in the same way that God does.
 No, we can't use words to create something out of nothing.
-However, our words communicate - whether we want them to or not - who we really are.
-Are our words angry? deceptive? bitter? profane?
+However, our words communicate who we really are, whether we want them to or not.
+Are our words angry?
+Deceptive?
+Bitter?
+Profane?
 Our spirit is laid bare by our words to those with eyes to see.

 Words are how spirits grow and develop.
 For example, who you are today and how you act is based on the words you have heard AND accepted into your life.
 If you have been surrounded by encouraging words, you probably have a positive outlook on life.
-If you have been surrounded by discouraging words, you probably have a more negative outlook.
-Individuals, families, churches, business, and even nations are basically built on words and how people act on those words.
+You probably have a more negative outlook if you have been surrounded by discouraging words.
+Individuals, families, churches, businesses, and even nations are basically built on words and how people act on those words.
 That is just the way spirits operate.

 The only curse that man is allowed to do is to curse that which God has already cursed.
-In other words, we are agreeing with God that righteousness shall prevail and sin will be destroyed.
+In other words, we agree with God that righteousness shall prevail and sin will be destroyed.

 The curse of Jehovah is in the house of the wicked; But he blesseth the habitation of the righteous.
 Pr.
 3:33